MotionSpell/lldash-srd-packager/Readme.md

 ## Pilot #1 and #2 live from encoded CWIPC data

- 1. HTTP server depending on your Pilot (node-gpac-htpp for Pilot#1 or Evanescent for Pilot#2).
+ 1. HTTP server depending on your Pilot (node-gpac-http for Pilot#1 or Evanescent for Pilot#2).
  2. Launch ```bin2dash_app``` e.g. ```./bin2dash_app.exe -s 100 folder/to/cwipc_loot-compressed```.
 If you give no folder (all pilots) or URL (Pilot#2), the capture will start from the camera.